 Recognising that people’s health is determined primarily by a range of social, economic and environmental factors, social prescribing seeks to address people’s needs in a holistic way.
 It also aims to support individuals to take greater control of their own health.

-Social prescribing schemes can involve a variety of activities which are typically provided by voluntary and community sector organisations.
+Link workers give people time, focusing on ‘what matters to me’ and take a holistic approach to people’s health and wellbeing.
+They connect people to community groups and statutory services for practical and emotional support that might involve a variety of activities which are typically provided by voluntary and community sector organisations.
 Examples include volunteering, arts activities, group learning, gardening, befriending, cookery, healthy eating advice and a range of sports.

 Social prescribing and community-based support is part of the NHS Long Term Plan’s commitment to make personalised care business as usual across the health and care system.
 Social prescribing is one of the 6 components of universal personalised care.